 Different road trips have different luggage needs.
-A month-long journey on Route 66 might require a large softcase while for a weekend getaway you might just need to tote along a tote bag worth of things.
-On a solo road trip you won’t have to worry as much about size but on a family vacation, where trunk space is more precious, you’ll have to adjust your suitcase size to accommodate everyone’s stuff.
+A month-long journey on Route 66 might require a large softcase, while for a weekend getaway you might just need to tote along a tote bag worth of things.
+On a solo road trip you won’t have to worry as much about size but on a family vacation, where trunk space is more precious, you’ll have to adjust your car suitcase size to accommodate everyone’s stuff.

-In general, one of the perks of choosing road trip luggage is that you don’t have to worry as much about size or weight.
+In general, one of the perks of choosing between the best road trip luggage is that you don’t have to worry as much about size or weight.
 There are no TSA size restrictions and you don’t have to worry about fitting a carryon suitcase in the overhead bin.
 And you’ll only really handle it on the short distance between your car and hotel room.

 That said, you don’t want to bring too much, too little, or worry about having to buy new luggage every time you take a vacation.